b3ncr0w/FastContextStore/src/fastContextStore/readme.md

 # Selectors

-The `selector` argument in the `update` function is a string that specifies the property path to update in the data snapshot.
+The `selector` is a string that specifies the property path to update in the data snapshot.
 The property path uses dot notation, where each dot separates nested objects or arrays.
 For example, a selector of `"person.name"` would update the `name` property of the `person` object.

 The `observedSelectors` and `ignoredSelectors` arguments are arrays of strings that allow selective updates based on the property path.
 Each string in the arrays is a pattern that can contain two types of wildcards: